yrahul3910/video-sharing-site/README.md

 > Convert this to string

 The count of views should be converted to more natural representation, like "334K" rather than "334123"

+* `PublicProfile.jsx:30`:
+> Subscribers should be formatted to a string.

+The count of subscribers should be displayed with comma separators.